tekknolagi/tekknolagi.github.com/_posts/2025-06-30-class-distribution.md

 monomorphic when they first observe a hidden class HC, rewrite themselves to polymorphic when they observe the next hidden class HC', and may again rewrite themselves to megamorphic (the sad case) when they see the K+1th hidden class.
-Pure interpreters take this approach because they want to optimize as they go.
+Pure interpreters take this approach because they want to optimize as they go and the unit of optimization is [normally](https://arxiv.org/pdf/2109.02958) (PDF) one opcode at a time.

 In an optimizing JIT world that cares a little less about interpreter/baseline compiler performance, the monomorphic/polymorphic split may look a little